- Location: Arizona

 - Wholesale dealer vehicles do not need to be tested.

 Furthermore, if you live in one of the designated areas but do not use your vehicle to commute within it, or if you live in part of a zip-code that you know is exempt from the Vehicle Emissions Inspection Program (VEIP), you can apply for a Code 52 exemption.
 When you do so, include a copy of the vehicle's registration as well as a copy of a current utility bill or property owner's tax evaluation notice to verify your residence township, range, and section.
-You can call (602) 207-7001 in Phoenix or (520) 628-5651 in Tucson for more information.

 The emissions testing process is quite simple and quick, but you might want to bring along the Testing Manual for Air Pollutant Emissions for reading material just in case.
 It outlines the testing procedures and details the items you need to bring to your test: